EGroupware/lit/TsJsLoading.md

 * our ContentSecurityPolicy does NOT allow to use inline javascript (could be worked around using a nonce)
 * ...

-# The Plan?
+# The Plan
-1. Change to proper modules
+1. Change to proper modules everywhere
+2. Typescript -> ES 7 target with import statements
-2. ???
+3. ???
-3. Everything works
+4. Everything works